csnider31/CS-7641-assignments/README.md

 This repo is full of code for [CS 7641 - Machine Learning](https://www.omscs.gatech.edu/cs-7641-machine-learning) at Georgia Tech.

-A huge thanks to jontay ([https://github.com/JonathanTay](https://github.com/JonathanTay)) for sharing his code.
+A huge thanks to cmaron ([https://github.com/cmaron](https://github.com/cmaron)) for sharing his code.
 Much of the code contained in this repo is based off of his work.

+cmaron - "A huge thanks to jontay ([https://github.com/JonathanTay](https://github.com/JonathanTay)) for sharing his code.
+Much of the code contained in this repo is based off of his work."

 ## Wait, code?